-Most keys on the VT100 repeat automatically if you keep the key depressed.
-There is no REPEAT key on the VT100.
+Most keys on a VT100- or VT200-series terminal repeat automatically if you keep the key depressed.
+However, if the terminal is set to noautorepeat mode, pressing a key will move the cursor one space only.
+There is no REPEAT key on either a VT100- or VT200-series terminal.